 The Cochituate Rail Trail (CRT) is a proposed multi-use trail which will extend from the Village of Saxonville in Framingham to Natick Center, a distance of 4 miles.
-The Framingham section of trail is almost finished.
-Construction was done in various phases and will be complete in the spring of 2015.
+The Framingham section of trail is now finished.
+Construction was done in various phases and this section was completed in the spring of 2015.
 The Natick section is in the planning stage with a public hearing for its design also planned for the spring of 2015.

 As with most of the 1500 rail trails in the US today, the CRT will be heavily used for walking, jogging, cycling, and possibly rollerblading.
 Wheel chair users, dog walkers, birders, and parents pushing baby carriages will all find a home here.
 The CRT has the potential to become one of the most popular recreation facilities in Metrowest.